sap-tutorials/abap-core-development/tutorials/abap-env-rfc/abap-env-rfc.md

 Throughout this tutorial, replace `000` with your initials or group number.

-**The problem:**
+**The challenge:**

-There are two problems when setting up connectivity between the SAP BTP, ABAP Environment and an on-premise ABAP System:
+There are two challenges when setting up connectivity between the SAP BTP, ABAP Environment and an on-premise ABAP System:

 - The ABAP Environment "lives" in the Internet, but customer on-premise systems are behind a firewall
 - Remote Function Call (RFC) is not internet-enabled